jakeisadev/jakeisadev/README.md

 - 👋 Hi, I’m @jakeisadev

-:mortar_board: I am Jacob Starowicz, a Front End Web Developer looking to eventually specialize in React Applications.
+:mortar_board: I am Jacob Starowicz, a Front End Web Developer looking to eventually become a Full Stack developer specializing in MERN.
 I am also pursuing a Front End Web Development Tech Degree from Team Treehouse to solidify my knowledge of the foundational languages HTML, CSS, and Javascript.

 :man_technologist: I enjoy tossing on some deep house music and building projects.
 I am really enthusiastic about learning new technology.
 I have a YouTube channel with over 400 subscribers where I motivate and teach others how to navigate the Self-Taught Web Developer journey, as well as run a Discond server to interact with my subscribers to either shoot the breeze or personally advise.